JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 or by specifying tags of functions that will be included in the Dynamic Group.

-## Policy
+### Policy

 I also defined a Policy that allows execution of OCI DI Tasks for all instances in the Dynamic Group.
 The statement is restricted to the defined OCI DI Workspace.
-It does allow only execution of tasks; not other actions in the Workspace.
+The `request.permission` rule allows execution of tasks only; other Workspace operations are prohibited.

 ```
 allow dynamic-group <Dynamic Group> to use dis-workspaces in compartment <Compartment> where all {target.workspace.id = '<DI Workspace OCID>', request.permission = 'DIS_WORKSPACE_OBJECT_EXECUTE'}